Giovannicampo/KalmanFilter/docs/KALMAN.md

 Our poor engineers were thinking about their decisions in life in the moment the photo was taken, but after all the project made all of us thinking how make things in the real world needs a large amount of effort and it is always important to do as much as it is possible.

-To sum up, the simulation of the Kalman filter was utterly successful but the implementation within the robot required us a little more of effort than expected.
+To sum up, the simulation of the Kalman filter was utterly successful but the implementation within the robot required us a little more effort than expected.

 Good luck to everyone wants to join our same adventure and praise for a 30L!